-- CGST is applicable on both, goods and services.
+- CGST applies to both goods and services.

-- CGST is levied by the Central Government through a separate statute on all transactions of goods and services made for a consideration.
+- The Central Government levies CGST through a separate statute on all transactions of goods and services made for a consideration.

 Meaning of SGST or State GST

-State GST or SGST is a tax levied under the SGST Act on intra-state supplies of goods and services, that is administered by the respective State Government.
-SGST lability can be set off against SGST or IGST input tax credit only.
+As per the SGST Act, the State GST or SGST applies on intra-state supplies of goods and services, that is administered by the respective State Government.
+SGST liability can be set off against SGST or IGST input tax credit only.

 Highlights of SGST

 - SGST is levied by the State Governments through a statute on all transactions of supply of goods and services.